pat-s/rcli/README.md

 chmod a+x /usr/local/bin/rcli
 ```

-`rcli` requires the following libraries to be installed:
+`rcli` requires the following libraries to be installed.
+Most of these should already be installed by default in the respective distributions.

 - wget
 - sudo